|Overall Panel Fit:||9/10|

 The main body and forward part of the chassis are a single die cast metal piece, with a separate metal trunk lid.
 Casting quality is Jada's usual good work, with clean panels and nice tight panel lines.
 There are two faint separation marks on the outside of the front frame rails, and two more inside the rear fenders just above the taillights, but otherwise nothing bad to say here.
 Plastic is used for the detail parts, including the firewall, clear red taillights, clear windows, and chrome plated rear bumper.
 The body is painted primer gray, with darker gray used for the firewall, black used for the front and rear window gaskets, and silver used for the side and trunk lid trim.
 The whole thing has then received a generous weathering, giving it a nicely aged look.
 The base paint and most of the weathering is surprisingly well done for a mass-market release, though the rust on the rockers looks a bit too neat and "painted on."

 The small block Chevy V8 may be Jada's first fully-cast engine (no hiding behind fenders or belly pans this time), and they did a pretty good job of it.
-It has separate heads, intake manifold, belt assembly radiator, hoses, and turbocharger.
-There are still a few "cheats" - the exhaust manifolds don't actually cross over under the engine, they just have tails that stick down to give that illusion - and the seam on the turbocharger is a bit ugly, but otherwise this is good work.
+It has separate heads, intake manifold, belt assembly, radiator, hoses, and turbocharger.
+There are still a few "cheats" - the exhaust manifolds don't actually cross under the engine, they just have tails that stick down to give that illusion - and the seam on the turbocharger is a bit ugly, but otherwise this is good work.
 Someone who wanted to take it apart and add their own details to it could really make this pop.
-The main block, heads, hoses, and radiator remain bare black plastic, but pain has been used elsewhere to give the engine a little more life.
+The main block, heads, hoses, and radiator remain bare black plastic, but the engine shows a little more life with some of the other parts.
 The intake manifold, front cover/belt assembly, wastegate, and radiator cap are silver; the turbocharger and exhaust pipe is rust red; and the intake plenum is turquoise.

 Finally, the chassis is a little nicer than Jada's standard "flat pan."
 Not by much, but the distinct Chevrolet frame, late model rear end, and fuel tank/spare tire well under the trunk are all present.
 The wheels are subdued by Jada standards, chrome five-spokes with low profile tires over black disc brakes.
 A black master cylinder is mounted on the firewall above the front left tire, and while there's no plumbing it's still nice to see they included this detail.